 The geographical remit of the ADS is to provide digital archiving facilities for all areas of the world in which UK historic environment researchers have research interests.
-Nevertheless it is recognised that since the ADS is UK-based and given that there is extensive high quality digital data for the historic environment of the UK that is in demand from UK-based archaeologists, and historic environmental professionals then the ADS should give priority to digital data for the archaeology of the British Isles.
+Nevertheless it is recognised that since the ADS is UK-based and given that there is extensive high quality digital data for the historic environment of the UK that is in demand from UK-based archaeologists, and historic environmental professionals then the ADS should give priority to digital data of the historic environment of the UK.
 It is equally recognised that there is a substantial body of quality digital resources that are created by UK-based archaeologists working overseas.
 In some cases digital archives exist covering other countries and regions and the ADS works with such bodies to define areas of responsibility and data exchange.